 Antisana is one of the wildest free and beautiful spots in Ecuador.

-There are only few recommended tour operators in Quito that specialized in this kind of expedition.
+There are only a few recommended tour operators in Quito that specialized in this kind of expedition.
 One of them is Gulliver Expeditions where I have been working for the past 12 years.

 I invite everyone who loves adventure and challenges to try to conquer its summit and enjoy the beauty of one of the most untouched reserves in the country.